Impact of collective vibrations on quasiparticle states of open-shell odd-mass nuclei and possible interference with the tensor force: Introduction

 Following Ref.\ \cite{OSFGA.05}, there were attempts to find a signature of the effective tensor force in the evolution of the single-particle states along the isotopic or isotonic chains.
-For example, the energy differences between the proton $1g_{7/2}$ and $1h_{11/2}$ states in the Sb ($Z=51$) isotopes and the neutron $1i_{13/2}$ and $1h_{9/2}$ states in the $N=83$ isotones were considered in Skyrme DFT calculations with the SLy5 functional in Ref.\ \cite{CSFB.07}.
+For example, the energy differences between the proton $1g_{7/2}$ and $1h_{11/2}$ quasiparticle states in the Sb ($Z=51$) isotopes and the neutron $1i_{13/2}$ and $1h_{9/2}$ quasiparticle states in the $N=83$ isotones were considered in Skyrme DFT calculations with the SLy5 functional in Ref.\ \cite{CSFB.07}.
 It was concluded that these energy splittings can be reproduced only when the tensor component is added to the functional.
-A similar investigation has been performed with the Gogny functionals in Ref.\ \cite{OMA.06}.
-Again, the energy differences between the $1g_{7/2}$ and $1h_{11/2}$ states in the Sb isotopes with $N\geq 64$ can be reproduced only when effective tensor force is included.
-The tensor force has also been studied in relativistic Hartree-Fock approach in Ref.\ \cite{LKSOR.09}.
-On one hand, the energy differences between the proton $1g_{7/2}$ and $1h_{11/2}$ states in the Sb ($Z=51$) isotopes with $N\geq 66$ are only reproduced when the pion tensor coupling is included (although its strenght has to be reduced by a factor of two).
-On the other hand, extensive multiparameter minimizations led to the conclusion that the optimal fit to bulk properties of infinite nuclear matter and spherical finite nuclei is achieved for the vanishing pion field, and, thus, no tensor force.
+A similar investigation has been performed with the Gogny functionals but only for $N\geq 64$ isotopes in Ref.\ \cite{OMA.06} and lead to the same conclusion.
+The studies of the Sb isotopes with $N\geq 66$ in Ref.\ \cite{LKSOR.09} within the relativistic Hartree-Fock approach showed that the relevant energy splittings are only reproduced when the pion tensor coupling of half of its standard value is included.
+However, extensive multiparameter minimizations led to the conclusion that the optimal fit to bulk properties of infinite nuclear matter and spherical finite nuclei is achieved for the vanishing pion field, and, thus, no tensor force.

-These investigations have been performed at the mean field level, although it is well known that particle-vibration coupling (PVC) affects the structure and the energies of the states of odd spherical nuclei \cite{Litvinova2006_PRC73-044328,CSB.10,LA.11}.
-For example, it was recently demonstrated in Ref.\ \cite{LA.11} that relativistic PVC improves the description of the energies and wave functions of predominantly single-particle levels.
-In addition, Ref.\ \cite{LA.11} showed for the first time that PVC has an appreciable impact on the energy splittings of the spin-orbit and pseudospin doublets.
-The particle-vibration coupling accounts for long-range correlations between nucleons due to their exchange by quanta of collective excitations (phonons).
-Such a coupling introduces a time dependence into the nucleonic self-energy, which, in contrast, is treated in the static approximation in the mean-field theories.
+It is necessary to recognize that these DFT studies miss important physics related to the fragmentation of the single-particle states due to coupling with vibrations which is very strong in many nuclei.
+They assume that above mentioned states are of single-particle nature despite the fact that their fragmentation is supported by numerous experimental observations \cite{Mitch.12,117Sb-spec,136Xe,Kay2008216,CHC.68,SP.08}.
+Thus, mean field studies ignore the realistic structure of the wavefunction of the states and, as a consequence, the fit of the parameters of effective tensor force to their energies can be misleading.